All Episodes

 The strategy involves reaching a global agreement on a temperature ceiling.

-How pray tell are we going to do this?
+How, pray, tell are we going to do this?

-Who are we gonna tell?
+Who are we going to tell?

 When you go talk to the Earth's climate, who do you talk to?

-A global temperature Ceiling.
+A global temperature ceiling?

 This is a report requested by the UN, partially paid for by the privately funded UN Foundation.